Installation and Accessing the App

 To create an optimized production build:

 pnpm buildThis generates static files in the dist/ directory.
-The build process minifies JavaScript, optimizes assets, and bundles WebAssembly modules for EXR, JPEG XL, JPEG 2000, HEIC, and OCIO decoding.
+The build process minifies JavaScript, optimizes assets, and bundles WebAssembly modules for JPEG XL, JPEG 2000, HEIC, and OCIO decoding.

 To preview the production build locally: